 - Revenues and expenses are classified as either operating or non-operating.
-Several routine, recurring sources of revenue such as state appropriations, gifts, and investment income are classified as non-operating.
-As a public college, Clark State has a high dependency on these non-operating revenues, particularly state appropriations.
-As a result of GASB 35 reporting classifications, the College will generate an operating deficit. - Capital assets are depreciated over their expected useful lives.
+Several routine, recurring sources of revenue such as state appropriations, gifts, certain grants and investment income are classified as non-operating.
+As a public college, Clark State has a high dependency on these non-operating revenues particularly state appropriations.
+As a result of GASB 35 reporting classifications, the College will always generate an operating deficit. - Capital assets are depreciated over their expected useful lives.
 Prior to fiscal year 2002, capital assets were recorded entirely as a current period expense in the year of acquisition.
-Depreciation expense was \$1.2 and \$1.3 million for the years ended June 30, 2007 and 2006, respectively. - Scholarships applied to student accounts are shown as a reduction of student tuition and fees while scholarships that are paid directly to students continue to be presented as scholarship expenses.
+Depreciation expense was \$1.7 million and \$1.2 million for the years ended June 30, 2008, and June 30, 2007, respectively. - Scholarships applied to student accounts are shown as a reduction of student tuition and fees while scholarships that are paid directly to students continue to be presented as scholarship expenses.
 Prior to fiscal year 2002, all scholarships were reflected as expenses.
-Scholarship allowances totaled \$2.1 and \$2.2 million for the years ended June 30, 2007 and 2006, respectively.
+Scholarship allowances totaled \$2.3 million and \$2.1 million for the years ended June 30, 2008, and June 30, 2007, respectively.